 Document workflows track the changes and access that a document undergoes to produce the audit trail.
 Compliance is easily checked, and the trail offers increased transparency to help track document history.

-Initiating a document management workflow is not easy.
-Here are document management process steps to simplify it:
+Initiating a document management workflow can be challenging.
+Here are the document management process steps to simplify it:

-Determine the requirements that your organization has in terms of document classification or how to handle the major documents in your organization.
+Determine the requirements your organization has for document classification or handling major documents.

 Explain how messages will be delivered, distributed, and accessed.
 Some of the actions to include consist of approvals and notifications.

-Search for document management workflow software that affords one a chance to automate the work, store data securely, keep records of all activities, and many others.
+Search for document management workflow software that affords one a chance to automate the work, store data securely, keep records of all activities, and many other.

 Select an interface of the program that suits your working processes and limits its features to easy document creation, sharing, and editing.